hughsk/svg-path-parser/README.md

 ## History

+### v0.0.2 - 2014-Oct-1
-* v0.0.2 - Fix parsing of numbers other than integers to work.
++ Fix parsing of numbers other than integers to work.
++ First `moveto` command is always absolute.
++ Additional coordinates after moveto are treated as lineto.